santiagovazquez/personal-website/content/posts/playing-with-rn-and-gopro/index.md

 ---
 title: Playing with React Native and a GoPro Cam
 date: 2019-05-01
-tags: ['post']
+tags: ['post', 'react-native', 'go-pro', 'sports', 'mobile']
 ---

-### Wouldn't it be amazing if we could save our best moments in amateur sports?
-Yes, it would!
+### Saving our best moments in amateur sports

-Image you're playing soccer with friends and take your GoPro Cam with you.
-A video of the whole thing might never get out of your cam.
+Our first try would be bringing a GoPro Cam to a soccer match with friends.
+However it involves **too much work** to do it frequently.

-Why is that? **It's tedious!** You have to download a huge video to your computer and search thought it for the highlights. **What if we could have all the highlights on your mobile right after the match?**
+You have to download a full-length video of the match to your computer and search thought it for highlights.

+It would be awesome to have all the hightlights on my phone right after the match.

-The idea is simple: hit a button every time something interesting happen on the game.
-The last 15 seconds before the button gets hit will be downloaded to your phone.
+**What if we press a button every time something interesting happens and save the last 15 seconds of action?**

-It's not a new idea.
+### Not entirely a new idea

 Some amateur leagues are doing it and it's awesome:

 <Embed
   src="https://www.youtube.com/embed/ShQQIwEjPBM"
 />

-We can build it by writing some React Native code and using an Old GoPro camera.
+We will build our button app and connect it with a GoPro Cam by writing some React Native code.

 ### Learn about GoPro capabilities

 I started by experimenting with my GoPro Cam, a Silver Hero 3.
-It has a Wifi Spot which you can send commands over curl (see commands for other models on this [repo](https://github.com/KonradIT/goprowifihack
+It has a Wifi Spot which you can send commands over curl (see all commands for this or other models on this [repo](https://github.com/KonradIT/goprowifihack
                                                                                                                                                                )).
 For example:
 ```